tiannuo-yang/SearchAgent-X/README.md

 ## 📋 What's Next?
 1. Integrating SearchAgent-X into post-training frameworks like [Search-R1](https://github.com/petergriffinjin/search-r1), [ReSearch](https://github.com/Agent-RL/ReCall?tab=readme-ov-file), and [R1-Searcher](https://github.com/RUCAIBox/R1-Searcher), measuring end-to-end training benefits.
 2. Supporting more commonly used retrieval methods, such as IVF_PQ and SCANN.
 3. ...
-(Expecting Your Feedback 😄!
+(Expecting your feedback 😄!

+## Acknowledgements
+SearchAgent-X is built upon [vLLM](https://github.com/vllm-project/vllm) for its high-performance PagedAttention; and [HNSWLib](https://github.com/nmslib/hnswlib) for its favorable tradeoff between retrieval speed and accuracy.
+Thanks for their awesome work!